-The majority of funds selected under the directives promoting environmental and social criteria must meet extremely strict standards.
-Our external provider's selection team takes this into account by integrating environmental, social and governance (ESG) considerations into the selection process for these financial products, thus guiding investments into investment funds that promote environmental or social characteristics or themselves have sustainable investment objectives.
+The funds selected under the directives promoting environmental and social criteria must meet extremely strict standards.
+Our external provider's selection team takes this into account by integrating environmental, social and governance (ESG) considerations into the selection process for sustainable financial products, thus guiding investments into investment funds that promote environmental or social characteristics or themselves have sustainable investment objectives.

-CHOSEN APPROACH FOR RESPECTING THE ENVIRONMENTAL OR SOCIAL CHARAC-TERISTICS (ARTICLE 8)
+CHOSEN APPROACH FOR RESPECTING THE ENVIRONMENTAL OR SOCIAL CHARACTERISTICS (ARTICLE 8)

 The ESG criteria are an integral part of the selection process for investment funds.
 The financial products selected are the result of close collaboration between investment specialists and sustainability experts at our external provider.
-Through this process, neither financial performance nor sustainability performance are compromised.
+Through this procedure, neither financial performance nor sustainability performance are compromised.